awesomedev43/python-notebook-local-agent/README.md

 ## Feature Wishlist

 - Custom labels for both run types
-- Ability to delete completed runs
+- Ability to delete old completed runs
 - Start a new window to display report with nicer CSS
 - Allow YAML based execution parameters for notebook
 - Allow setting environment variable for notebook

+## Known Limitation and Issues

+- Only tested on Windows Platform

 ## License